 Did you know in Australia, we waste approximately $8–10 billion of food is wasted each year.
 What a lot of food!
 Growing up in a family of eight kids there was often no leftovers, but if there was, my Mum made sure there was another use for them.

-So how can you help?
+So how can it be done?
 Here are a few way to use up that leftover food and to prevent waste:

 Use the leftovers for lunch.
 Pasta and rice dishes are great dishes to make a salad with or better still, if you have a microwave at your place of work or school, you can reheat a meal.